luisxiaomai/Coursera-Machine-Learning-and-Practice/README.md

     - Then we can compare the results and we can guess which show will have more viewers.

     **Coding**
-    - See week1 python codes which used Python Packages for Data Mining like NumPy, SciPy, Pandas, Matplotlib, Scikit-Learn to implement it.
+    - See [week1 python codes](https://github.com/luisxiaomai/Coursera-Machine-Learning-and-Practice/tree/master/Week1/scipts/house_price) which used Python Packages for Data Mining like Pandas, Scikit-Learn to implement it.
+See
     - Script Output:
+    The flash TV show will have more viewer for next week9.

   **[⬆ back to top](#table-of-contents)**

 ## Week2